bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 **_3. Traditional job boards_**.
 Dice.com, Monster.com, etc. They will not find you great jobs at technology companies; they may find you openings as a software engineer at other types of more traditional companies (for example, banks, retail chains, etc though.

 **_4. Local-focused sites_**.
 The biggest is Craigslist, but there are others.
-Often great for contract work and opportunities you wouldn’t have otherwise come across.
+Often great for contract work and opportunities you wouldn't have otherwise come across.

-**_5. Freelancer websites_**. oDesk.com, Elance.com, etc. Lower pay, but 100% contract work, and has a lot of flexible opportunities if you’re not looking for traditional full-time employment or remote work.
+**_5. Freelancer websites_**. oDesk.com, Elance.com, etc. Lower pay, but 100% contract work, and has a lot of flexible opportunities if you're not looking for traditional full-time employment or remote work.

 -   <span id="1350"><a href="https://www.quora.com/What-are-the-best-job-boards-for-software-engineers" class="markup--anchor markup--li-anchor">Source</a></span>

 <figure><img src="https://cdn-images-1.medium.com/max/600/1*3_3Cb73SQM_YazWGpZWtIw.png" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/600/1*aI1PfkSpsUks598LAJvKoQ.png" class="graf-image" /></figure>

-### Lastly Here’s A Github Profile Guide:
+### Lastly Here's A Github Profile Guide:

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*0nYkgla6oc0uImSZJElpdw.jpeg" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/1*wIhqnhU5zoyIr1GwZ2UTNA.jpeg" class="graf-image" /></figure>Medium is causing strange formatting… they normally form a grid!